golos-blockchain/golos-classic-js/doc/README.md

 ### Encrypt and send

 Messages are JSON objects.
-If you want they showing in Golos Messenger (in golos.id, forums), you should use JSON objects with `body` field which containing string with text of message, and also, with `app` and `version` fields which are describing your client app.
+If you want they showing in Golos Messenger (in blogs, forums), you should use JSON objects with `body` field which containing string with text of message, and also, with `app` and `version` fields which are describing your client app.
 Also, you can add any custom fields.
-But if you using only `body`, we recommend you set `app` as `'golos-id'` and `version` as `'1'`.
+But if you using only `body`, we recommend you set `app` as `'golos-messenger'` and `version` as `'1'`.

 To create a message, you should use the `golos.messages.newTextMsg` function.